Looking to get a six-pack? For most guys that could be broken down to:

 How to build enough muscle to get a six-pack

-Building muscle as a skinny or skinny-fat guy isn’t exactly easy, there are whole programs designed to help solve it (should you want a good program, we co-founded Bony to Beastly), but some good foundational steps could be:
+Building muscle as a skinny or skinny-fat guy isn’t exactly easy, there are whole programs designed to help solve it (should you want a good program, we co-founded Bony to Beastly and recently launched True Gains), but some good foundational steps could be:

 - Eat 0.8–1g of protein per ideal body weight pound every single day.
 If you’re 150 pounds (91kg), you’d eat 160g–150g of protein—your target bodyweight.
 (This is our “boosted” protein recommendation based on research that shows we tend to overestimate how much protein we eat.)

-- Eat more food than your body needs to gain weight.
+- Eat more food than your body needs to gain weight if you’re skinny.
 When you eat more calories than you burn every day, it’s called getting into a calorie surplus.
 A calorie surplus will help put your body into a favourable position to build muscle.
 It’s key not to overdo it though, it’s best to do a small surplus and gain weight slowly to minimize fat gain while optimizing muscle gain.

 - Eating more food is notoriously difficult for skinny guys.
 There’s a great guide here on Bony to Beastly on eating more.
 Some good tricks include eating more often, eating foods with less water in them like dried fruits and eating baked potatoes, eating foods with less chewing like ground beef over a chewy steak, and drinking calories like milk and smoothies.